 Hope International University is a private, religious school in a suburban setting in Fullerton, California.
-California was founded in 1928 and now enrolls around 1,200 students a year, including 656 undergrads.
+California was founded in 1928 and presently has around 1,140 students per year year, which includes 620 undergrad students.
 California offers on-campus housing for up to 300 students.
 Most students live in off campus housing.

 Interested in journalism or communications?
 California students can write for the campus newspaperor be a producer for the student-run television channel.